Differential operators admitting various rates of spectral projection growth: Abstract

 \section{Abstract}

-We consider families of non-self-adjoint perturbations of self-adjoint harmonic and anharmonic oscillators.
+We consider families of non-self-adjoint perturbations of the self-adjoint Schr\"odinger operators with single-well potentials.
 The norms of spectral projections of these operators are found to grow at intermediate rates from arbitrarily slowly to exponentially rapidly.